Here are answers to some common questions about viruses, worms, and Trojan horses.

 A blended threat is a combination of some or all of the malicious programs discussed in the sections above.
 Blended threats often begin when someone interacts with a virus (such as opening an unsafe e‑mail attachment).
 The virus automatically propagates using worm behavior, and then installs a Trojan horse on the infected computer.

 There is no single indicator of a virus infection, but some of the more common effects include poor computer performance, pop-up ads displaying (even when you have turned on a pop-up blocker or disconnected from the Internet).
-For more information, see How do I tell if my computer has a virus?
+For more information, see How can I tell if my computer has a virus?